noi-techpark/it.bz.opendatahub.sparql/README.md

 The SPARQL endpoints do not query directly the production database but slave read-only instances, which are synchronized with the master database through logical replication.
 For more details, see [the dedicated page](data/replication/slave/README.md).

+## Test database image

+For building a newer version of the Docker image of the test database out of a fresh dump, please refer to [the dedicated page](data/test/README.md).

+This Docker image is published [on Docker Hub](https://hub.docker.com/r/ontopicvkg/odh-tourism-db).